MichaelsPlayground/NfcNfcvTagExample/readme.md

 discovered by the reader without pulling out the tag (remember - you are wearing thick gloves) out of the pocket.
 So the ski driver just brings his arm near to the NFC reader and he is done.

-The bad news are - I could not find any matching datasheet for the tag (maybe it is an EM4233SLIC tag): https://www.emmicroelectronic.com/sites/default/files/products/datasheets/em4233slic_ds.pdf
+The bad news are - I could not find any matching datasheet for the tag (maybe it is an EM4233 tag - in a forum I found a note that it is NOT the EM4233SLIC tag): https://www.emmicroelectronic.com/sites/default/files/products/datasheets/em4233slic_ds.pdf

 Try to find them on manufacturer's website: https://www.emmicroelectronic.com/product?title=em4&term_node_tid_depth=All